Poikilos/b3view/readme.md

   "<texture directory>" is either `.` (same directory as model) or `../textures` (where model would be in a parallel directory next to textures).
+* Set the animation loop range (the animation includes the end frame).

 ## Related Software